Meriden School: School crest

 Meriden's crest was designed by the school's art teacher, Mr Albert Collins, in 1921.
 The crest features Meriden's motto of Semper fidelis (translated from Latin as "always faithful"), together with a representation of the lilies of Parnassus.
 In ancient Greece, Mount Parnassus was regarded as the mountain sacred to the muses and the centre of the earth.
 The muses were said to preside over the realm of learning, with each having a special province, such as poetry, science or history.

-Activities

-Cocurricular Activities

-Meriden offers an extensive program of extracurricular activities, including: